siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 This proves the precise claim used by the proposal:

 - the cancelled channel is energetically unavailable,
-- its energetic budget is not destroyed,
+- its energy is not destroyed,
-- the full positive budget is recovered in the complementary surviving channel.
+- the full positive energy is recovered in the complementary surviving channel.

 This proves exact channel reduction, but not yet reduced propagation speed.

-If the surviving branch is read as the normalized Mach-Zehnder bright output, then its density is only $2|a|^2$ and it can carry the full two-beam budget at speed $c$ with no contradiction.
+If the surviving branch is read as the normalized Mach-Zehnder bright output, then its density is only $2|a|^2$ and it can carry the full two-beam energy flux at speed $c$ with no contradiction.
 The proposal's tested step is the stronger identification used in the main hypothesis block: the transported branch is the raw bright-overlap peak of density $4|a|^2$.
-Under that identification, letting it advance at speed $c$ would imply a carried flux larger than the available incoming budget, so reduced
-$c_{\mathrm{eff}}$ is required by conservation.
+Under that identification, letting it advance at speed $c$ would imply a carried flux larger than the available incoming energy flux, so reduced effective longitudinal propagation speed $c_{\mathrm{eff}}$ is required by conservation.

 In this interpretation, a dark fringe is a self-cancelled local recovery channel, and the complementary bright fringe is the surviving compressed